Self-Deception II: Splitting

 Splitting is a very common ego defense mechanism.
 It can be defined as the division or polarization of beliefs, actions, objects, or persons into good and bad by focusing selectively on their positive or negative attributes.

-This is often seen in politics, for example, when members of the Democratic Party portray members of the Republican Party as narrow-minded and self-interested, and conversely when members of the Republican Party caricature members of the Democrat Party as self-righteous hypocrites.
+This is often seen in politics, for example, when left-wing politicians think of right-wing politicians as narrow-minded and self-interested, and right-wing politicians think of left-wing politicians as self-righteous hypocrites—or some such.

 Anyway, I keep picturing all these little kids playing some game in this big field of rye and all.
 Thousands of little kids, and nobody's around - nobody big, I mean - except me.
 And I'm standing on the edge of some crazy cliff.
 What I have to do, I have to catch everybody if they start to go over the cliff - I mean if they're running and they don't look where they're going I have to come out from somewhere and catch them.
 That's all I'd do all day.
 I'd just be the catcher in the rye and all.
 I know it's crazy, but that's the only thing I'd really like to be.

-In contrast to JD Salinger, Miguel de Cervantes uses splitting to great comical effect as his main protagonist, the self-styled Don Quixote de la Mancha, guides us through a world that he has repopulated with heroes and villains, princesses and harlots, giants and dwarves - with the heroes being the greatest, the villains the most cruel, the ladies the fairest and most virtuous, and so on.
-‘Take care, your worship,' cries Sancho Panza, Don Quixote's peasant-turned-squire, ‘those things over there are not giants but windmills.'
+Miguel de Cervantes uses splitting to great comical effect in Don Quixote.
+In this novel, the self-appointed and self-styled knight-errant Don Quixote de la Mancha guides us through a world that he has repopulated with heroes and villains, princesses and harlots, giants and dwarves—with the heroes being the greatest, the villains the cruellest, the ladies the fairest and most virtuous, and so on.
+“Take care, your worship,” cries Sancho Panza, Don Quixote’s peasant-turned-squire, “those things over there are not giants but windmills.”

-Splitting diffuses the anxiety that arises from our inability to grasp the nuances and complexities of a given situation or state of affairs by simplifying and schematizing the situation and thereby making it easier to think about; it also reinforces our sense of self as good and virtuous by effectively demonizing all those who do not share in our opinions and values.
+Splitting diffuses the anxiety that arises from our inability to grasp the nuances and complexities of a given situation or state of affairs by simplifying and schematizing it.
+In addition, it reinforces our idea of ourselves as good and virtuous by effectively discounting and even demonizing all those who do not share in our views and values.

-On the other hand, such a compartmentalization of opposites leaves us with a distinctly distorted picture of reality and a restricted range of thoughts and emotions; it also affects our ability to attract and maintain relationships, not only because it is tedious and unbecoming, but also because it can easily flip, with friends and lovers being thought of as personified virtue at one time and then as personified vice at another (and back and forth).
+On the other hand, such a compartmentalization of opposites leaves us with a distinctly distorted picture of reality, and a restricted range of thoughts and emotions.
+It also affects our ability to attract and maintain relationships, first, because it is tedious and unbecoming, and, second, because it can easily flip, with friends and lovers being thought of as personified virtue and then, whenever it becomes more convenient, personified vice.